fbpx

 1. What is the psychedelic renaissance?

-2. How did the psychedelic renaissance come about?
+2. How has the psychedelic renaissance arisen?

 The psychedelic renaissance came about through a combination of factors, including the growing body of scientific research indicating the potential benefits of psychedelics, the advocacy work of organizations such as MAPS and the Beckley Foundation, and the widespread recognition of the limitations of existing mental health treatments.